Sort on Published Date;

 Cripple Creek, Colorado.

-The Christmas mine, situated between the Golden Cycle and the Vindicator mines on Bull hill, shipped 500 tons of ore during the month of February, averaging $25 per ton.
+graphic for visual presentation of text The Christmas mine, situated between the Golden Cycle and the Vindicator mines on Bull hill, shipped 500 tons of ore during the month of February, averaging $25 per ton.
 The ore is being mined on the seventh, eighth, ninth, and tenth levels.
 Becker, Travell & Co. are operating this property under lease, which is now looking better than it has for several months.

 Above Info was Last Updated on 10.10.2021 (18:51:24)